Adapters

 Cache

 The Cache port defines the interface for interacting with caching systems.
-It exposes APIs to temporarily store and retrieve data, improving application performance by reducing the need for repeated database access.
+It exposes APIs to temporarily store and retrieve projection data, improving application performance by reducing the need for repeated database access.

 Current Implementations: